Serving

 2. Over very high heat bring plenty of water to a boil.
 Stir in the Liver slices and bring back to a boil as quickly as possible.
 When the water just starts to boil (about 1 minute), drain the liver slices and quench in cold water.
 Drain well.

 3. Seed CHILIS and cut into 1/8 inch wide strips.
-Crush GARLIC, slice and chop fine.
+Crush GARLIC and chop fine.
 Mix.

 NOTES:

-2. Long Beans: These are now common in the US and can be found in markets serving an East or Southeast Asian community.
-If you can't get them, regular round green beans can be used but will be less crunchy and with a lighter flavor.
-See my Long Bean page for more information.
+These are now common in North America and can be found in markets serving an East or Southeast Asian community.
+If you can't get them, regular round green beans can be used but will be less crunchy and with a lighter, less sweet flavor.
+For details see our Long Bean page.

-3. Chilis: Fresnos or Holland Red will do fine in place of Thai large red chilis.
+Around here we all use Red Fresnos, but Holland Red or similar will do fine in place of Thai large red chilis.
 Control the heat by how thoroughly you scrape out the seeds and membranes.
 This dish should have a significant chili bite, but use your own judgement.
-See my Chili Page for details.
+For details see our Thai Chilis page.